gardart/django-weatherwise/README.md

-# WeatherWise - Django model for weatherstations and observations
+# WeatherWise - Django model for weatherstations and observations using Icelandic Met Office
 WeatherWise is a Django app that periodically receives weather data from stations (XML).
 It currently targets the Icelandic Weather XML service
 (`http://xmlweather.vedur.is/?op_w=xml&type=obs&view=xml&params=T;TD;D;F;FX;FG;N;V;W;P;RH;R;SNC;SND;SED&ids=%s&time=%s&lang=%s`).
 If the station model is defined, it automatically pulls data from xmlweather service and updates its observation model.
 Each observation is recorded into the database.

-## Quickstart (Django 5.x)
+## Quickstart

 ### 1) Install
 ```bash